reisbel/azure-devops-pipeline-chaining-yaml/README.md

 # azure-devops-pipeline-chaining-yaml

- Example of how to configure an Azure Pipeline chaining fully backed with yaml files.
+ Example of how to configure an Azure DevOps chaining Pipelines (Build & Release) with yml files.

+## License

+MIT - See [LICENSE](LICENSE) for more information.